 Acid reflux is so common that many people wonder when it’s time to seek medical help.
-If you have acid reflux two or more times weekly, it’s not controlled by over-the-counter medication, it wakes you up at night, or you have difficulty swallowing, please consider scheduling an appointment with the doctors at Boerne Family Medicine.
+If you have acid reflux two or more times weekly, it’s not controlled by over-the-counter medication, it wakes you up at night, or you have difficulty swallowing, please consider scheduling an appointment with our doctors at Boerne Family Medicine.
 Call the office in Boerne, Texas, or book an appointment online.
-Their expert evaluation and treatment can help prevent complications caused by untreated reflux.
+Our expert evaluation and treatment can help prevent complications caused by untreated reflux.

 You have acid reflux when the contents of your stomach, including stomach acid, travel out of the stomach and into the esophagus.

 A muscle called the lower esophageal sphincter typically opens to let food into the stomach then closes so the food and acids stay in there.
 When the muscle weakens or relaxes at the wrong time, it lets stomach contents flow out.

 What symptoms develop due to acid reflux?

 - Dry cough

 - Hoarseness or sore throat

 Acid reflux and gastroesophageal reflux disease (GERD) often mean the same condition.
 GERD is a chronic form of acid reflux that can cause complications as long-term exposure of the esophagus to stomach acid results in inflammation, bleeding, and precancerous changes in esophageal cells.